 Five Reasons to Whiten Teeth

-Whether you’ve thought about going to the dentist for professional whitening treatment or considered trying the newest Instagram teeth whitening craze, it’s something we’ve definitely all considered.
-We had a look at the five main reasons whiten teeth.
+Have you thought about going to the dentist for professional teeth whitening?
+You may have considered trying the newest Instagram teeth whitening craze.
+Let’s have a look at the five main reasons whiten teeth.

-On special occasions when everyone is snapping away with their cameras its natural to want to have a beautiful white smile.
-Weddings, proms, holidays, you name it, everyone wants to have memories in the form of photographs.
+On special occasions when everyone is snapping away with their cameras it is natural to want to have a beautiful white smile.
+Weddings, proms, holidays – you name it.
+Everyone wants to have memories in the form of photographs.
 A bride-to-be or a high school or university graduate are among the most likely to whiten teeth.

 In some cases, teeth may have discoloured due to nerve damage or trauma.
 The discolouration of a damaged tooth usually occurs 2-3 weeks after it is damaged.
 A dentist can help restore, or at least lighten the colour of the damaged tooth.
 As this is not necessarily a cosmetic procedure, this treatment can potentially be done on the NHS.